ShaunCurtis/Blazr.Demo.ComponentWrapper/readme.md

 However, there are situations where this doesn't quite fit.

 1. You want to enforce a wrapper layout around any content entered in the component.
-2. You need all the code under one roof to access the shared data mand methods.
+2. You need all the code under one roof to access the shared data mnd methods.

 Forms are a good example.
 You want to impose a standard edit or view form wrapper to all your data forms.
 It's just the internal field definitions that are specific.
-You can use the method above, but it's clumpsy and contains repetitive code.
+You can use the method above, but it's clumsy and contains repetitive code.

 Unfortunately the standard Blazor component wasn't designed for this.
 There are workarounds, but none are nice.